The Federal Reserve Has Never Printed 'Money': Part I

 You can see how, through this process, it is banks that create the money, not the Federal Reserve.

-Had the Federal Reserve handed the banks $100 Trillion dollars, this money would still have not reached circulation as the banks need to find demand for this money.
+Had the Federal Reserve handed the banks $100 trillion, this money would still have not reached circulation as the banks need to find demand for this money.
 There is no demand for $4 trillion or $100 trillion in such a short period of time, so instead, the money remains at the banks, collects interest on excess reserves and never reaches the public, thereby never increasing the money supply and never increasing the rate of inflation.

 Below are a series of charts that will help illustrate the points that I just briefly summarized.